arosenkranz/scenarios/dd101-developer/06-synthetics/01-browser-test-setup.md

 Now you'll employ a synthetic browser test that will monitor Storedog's front end and ensure a good user experience.

-Throughout this workshop, you may have seen how the Storedog front end displays the response from the discounts service in the upper-left corner of the home page as a "coupon block":
+Throughout this course, you may have seen how the Storedog front end displays the response from the discounts service in the upper-left corner of the home page as a "coupon block":

 ![Coupon section detail of Storedog homepage](./assets/coupon_section_detail.png)